electricalgorithm/MUCHEM1007-minibook/MUCHEM1007 miniBook.md

 > from teacher's slides and himself's notes
 > with using Markdown, Typora, LaTeX/
 > MathJAX, mhcem.
 Also, used theme is named
-> as "Paper" in the Typora store.
+> as "Academic" in the Typora store.
+>

 > [TOC]
 >